ARTISTS IN LOVE, part three

-Eugene von Bruenchenhein (1910-1983) was a small, quiet man who worked the night shift at a bakery outside of Milwaukee, Wisconsin.
-He and his wife Marie lived a humble life in a tiny shack where Eugene spent all his spare time painting and writing poetry.
+Eugene von Bruenchenhein (1910-1983) was a small man who worked the night shift at a bakery near Milwaukee, Wisconsin.
+He and his wife Marie lived a humble life in a tiny home where Eugene painted and wrote poetry.

-Eugene and Marie kept to themselves.
-The neighbors never guessed that inside their meager little home, Eugene and Marie lived as a god and goddess.
+Eugene and Marie were shy and kept mostly to themselves.
+The neighbors never guessed that within the confines of their meager shack, Eugene and Marie managed to structure a life as a god and goddess.

-The couple adored each other and during their forty year marriage built a rich fantasy life together.
-He made crowns and elaborate jewelry for her out of clay he dug himself.
+The couple were devoted to each other and during their forty year marriage enjoyed a rich fantasy life.
+Eugene made crowns and elaborate jewelry for Marie out of clay which he dug himself.
 He used the bakery oven as a kiln to fire his creations late at night when no one was watching.
-He also made tiny thrones out of chicken bones painted gold.
+He also made tiny thrones out of chicken bones which he painted gold.

-Eugene's paintings and sculptures were quite mediocre.
-His real artistic accomplishment was that he made several thousand pictures of Marie as his queen, muse, glamour girl, goddess, siren.
-He would scavenge floral print wallpaper or scraps of fabric to create exotic backdrops.
-He would adorn her in sarongs and togas and bikinis.
+Eugene's paintings and sculptures were pretty mediocre, and his poetry was no better.
+His real art was his several thousand pictures of Marie as his queen, muse, glamour girl, goddess, siren.
+He scavenged floral print wallpaper or scraps of fabric to create exotic backdrops for her.
+He adorned her in sarongs and togas and bikinis.
 Many of these photos he later colored by hand.

 Eugene created montages with Marie's face in the sky, in the sun, and in the trees.

-I don't imagine that many housewives in Milwaukee during the 1940s and 1950s spent their days posing for their husbands in nothing but a tiara.
-But then, I don't think that Eugene and Marie ever felt bound by the time and place where they lived.
-Their love was transcendent.
+I don't imagine many Milwaukee housewives in the 1940s spent their days posing for their husbands in nothing but a tiara.
+But then, Eugene and Marie don't seem to have felt constrained by the time and place in which they lived.
+Their love seems to have made them feel transcendent.

-Eugene's images of Marie remind me of the line by that great poet of love, Walt Whitman,
+Eugene's artistic focus on Marie reminds me of the line by the great Walt Whitman:

 and come and make the hymns of you.